ktshacx/KTScoin/doc/build-windows.md

 With Windows 10, Microsoft has released a new feature named the [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about).
 This feature allows you to run a bash shell directly on Windows in an Ubuntu-based environment.
-Within this environment you can cross compile for Windows without the need for a separate Linux VM or server.
+Within this environment you can cross compile for Wigit ndows without the need for a separate Linux VM or server.
 Note that while WSL can be installed with other Linux variants, such as OpenSUSE, the following instructions have only been tested with Ubuntu.